 We’re text mining the transcripts of the TV show LOST, and visualizing them!

-I retrieved and parsed the transcripts of LOST from Lostpedia1 and used a few different tools to look at this data.
+I retrieved and parsed the transcripts of LOST from Lostpedia and used a few different tools to look at this data.

 One thing to keep in mind is that this analysis is on only the text that the characters speak.
-I’m not a big LOST connoisseur, so take these visualizations at their face value and not as some objective judgement about your favorite LOST character or writer.
+I’m not a LOST connoisseur, and haven’t seen all the episodes.
 I’m not an authority on LOST, or on text mining.